Ice Chips: Crosby set to return - TSN.ca

 Crosby's return could not come at a better time as the Penguins sit dead last in the Eastern Conference and have only recorded a single win through nine November contests.

-Crosby was up to his usual tricks prior to the injury posting eight goals and nineteen points through 16 games.
+Crosby was up to his usual tricks prior to the injury posting eight goals and 19 points through 16 games.

 New Jersey Devils